24Ryou/Codewars/codewars.md

 # Clever Solution
 abbrev_name = lambda x: ".".join([x[0] , x.split(" ")[1][0]]).upper()
 ```
-# Are they the "same"?
+# Are they the same
 Given two arrays `a` and `b` write a function `comp(a, b)` (or`compSame(a, b)`) that checks whether the two arrays have the "same" elements, with the same *multiplicities* (the multiplicity of a member is the number of times it appears).
 "Same" means, here, that the elements in `b` are the elements in `a` squared, regardless of the order.

 #### Examples